Tag Archive for: pasture

 So with FeedXL we can see what is not in your pasture that your horse needs.
 You can then also add other feed ingredients to the diet to meet those requirements.

-The second bar graph with the green and blue bars shows a diet I would use for a late pregnant mare on this pasture.
+The second bar graph with the green and blue bars shows a diet for a late pregnant mare on this pasture.
 The diet uses 2 kg of prime lucerne hay (shown in the darker green) and 3 kg of a commercial broodmare feed (shown in the blue).
 All requirements are now nicely met!

 Pasture analysis made that bit more useful!
 Using FeedXL to assess your forage analysis also means you will only supplement with the nutrients you need to add, potentially saving yourself a lot of money by not adding unnecessary products and nutrients.